ZhenjaMax/BBG-Translator-tools/tutorial/1-XML.md

 3. Element named `book`.
    - Opening tag at line #3 with attribute `id`.
    - Closing tag at line #11.
-4. Inner nested elements at strings #4 ... #10.
+4. Inner nested elements at lines #4 ... #10.

 **Now we can note important rules of XML file structure.**